SAP/openui5-docs/docs/sap.tnt_d8374d5.md

  ![](loio1401097cea0e42689fc9c57c1097dfe7_HiRes.png "Basic Page Structure of a Tool")

 > Note:
-> This set of controls described in this article has been designed exclusively for the SAP tool landscape for the SAP Cloud Platform.
+> This set of controls described in this article has been designed exclusively for the SAP tool landscape for the SAP Business Technology Platform.
 >
 > Do not use these controls in regular SAP Fiori applications.
 This highly specialized set of controls targets the specific needs of the tools user group \(typically developers and administrators\).
 >